zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 - Generate Embeddings (String)
 - Generate Embeddings (Chunk Collection)

-Depending on the operation you use in the microflow, an `InputText` String or a [ChunkCollection](/appstore/modules/genai/commons/) needs to be provided.
+Depending on the operation you use in the microflow, an `InputText` String or a [ChunkCollection](/appstore/modules/genai/commons/#chunkcollection) needs to be provided.
 The current version of this operation only supports the float representation of the resulting vector.

 The microflow action  `Generate Embeddings (String)` supports scenarios where the vector embedding of a single string must be generated, e.g. to use for a nearest neighbor search across an existing knowledge base.
-This input string can be passed directly as the `TextInput` parameter of this microflow.
-Addtionally, [EmbeddingsOptions](/appstore/modules/genai/commons/) is optional and can be instantiated using [Embeddings: Create EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-create) from GenAI Commons.
-Use the GenAI Commons tooblox action [Embeddings: Get First Vector from Response](/appstore/modules/genai/commons/) to retrieve the generated embeddings vector.
+This input string can be passed directly as the `InputText` parameter of this microflow.
+Addtionally, [EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-entity) is optional and can be instantiated using [Embeddings: Create EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-create) from GenAI Commons.
+Use the GenAI Commons tooblox action [Embeddings: Get First Vector from Response](/appstore/modules/genai/commons/#embeddings-get-first-vector) to retrieve the generated embeddings vector.
 Both mentioned operations can be found under **GenAI Knowledge Base (Content)** in the **Toolbox** in Mendix Studio Pro.

-The microflow action `Generate Embeddings (Chunk Collection)` supports the more complex scenario where a collection of string inputs are vectorized in a single API call, such as when converting a collection of texts (chunks) into embeddings to be inserted into a knowledge base.
+The microflow action `Generate Embeddings (Chunk Collection)` supports the more complex scenario where a collection of string inputs is vectorized in a single API call, such as when converting a collection of texts (chunks) into embeddings to be inserted into a knowledge base.
 Instead of calling the API for each string, executing a single call for a list of strings can significantly reduce HTTP overhead.
-Use the exposed microflows of GenAI Commons [Chunks: Initialize ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-create) to create the wrapper and [Chunks: Add Chunk to ChunkCollection](/appstore/modules/genai/commons//appstore/modules/genai/commons/), or [Chunks: Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) to construct the input.
+Use the exposed microflows of GenAI Commons [Chunks: Initialize ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-create) to create the wrapper and [Chunks: Add Chunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-chunk), or [Chunks: Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) to construct the input.
 The resulting embedding vectors returned after a successful API call will be stored in the `EmbeddingVector` attribute in the same `Chunk` object. \
 Purely for the purpose of generating embeddings, it does not matter whether the ChunkCollection contains Chunks or its specialization KnowledgeBaseChunks.
 However, if the end goal is to store the generated emebedding vectors in a knowledge base (e.g. using the [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/) module), then Mendix recommends adding `KnowledgeBaseChunks` to the `ChunkCollection` and using these as an input for the embeddings operations, so they can afterwards directly be used to populate the knowledge base with.

 Note that currently the OpenAI connector does not support knowledge base interaction (e.g. inserting or retrieving chunks).
 For more information on possible ways to work with knowledge bases when using the OpenAI Connector for embeddings generation, read more about [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/) and [setting up a Vector Database](/appstore/modules/genai/pgvector-setup/).

 ### Exposed Microflow Actions for (Azure) OpenAI {#exposed-microflows}

-Here we list the OpenAI-specific exposed microflow actions to construct requests via drag-and-drop.
+OpenAI-specific exposed microflow actions to construct requests via drag-and-drop are listed below.
 These microflows can be found in the **Toolbox** in Studio Pro.
 Note that using these flows is only required if you need to add options to the request that are specific to OpenAI.
 For the generic part can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response), which can be found under the **GenAI (Request Building)** and **GenAI (Response Handling)** categories in the Toolbox.

 #### Set Response Format {#set-responseformat-chat}

 This microflow changes the `ResponseFormat` of the `OpenAIRequest_Extension` object, which will be created for a `Request` if not present.
 This describes the format that the chat completions model must output.
 The default behaviour for OpenAI's models currently is `Text`.
-This operation must currently be used to enable JSON mode by providing value `JSONObject` as input.
+This operation must be used to enable JSON mode by providing value `JSONObject` as input.

 #### Files: Initialize Collection with OpenAI File {#initialize-filecollection}

-This microflow initializes a new `FileCollection` and add a new `FileDocument` or URL.
+This microflow initializes a new `FileCollection` and adds a new `FileDocument` or URL.
 Optionally, the `Image Detail` or a description using `TextContent` can be passed.

 #### Files: Add OpenAI File to Collection {#add-file}